-Ritual Placebo Concepts 1.
-Attendance register: Roll call taken out loud each day; for each student present whole camp chants in unison, "Good morning [name]" Instructors take attendance silently by observation Coordination, Synchrony, Repetition 2.
-Uniforms: All campers wear identical t-shirts with camp logo on the front, on all days No uniform: campers dress as they wish Symbolism, Coordination 3.
-Flag: Camp forms circle round the flagpole each day; one team nominated to hoist the Indian flag; flag is raised in silence then all shout "Jai Hind!
-Clap-clap-clap" repeatedly in unison three times Instructor raises flag and says "Jai Hind" as campers watch (no circle) Symbolism, Synchrony, Repetition 4.
-National anthem: All campers collectively sing the national anthem each day to recorded background music while standing round flag pole Campers silently read words of national anthem to themselves Symbolism, Synchrony 5.
-Camp pledge: All campers recite camp pledge in unison each day (see Appendix C.1) Campers silently read words of the camp pledge to themselves Symbolism, Synchrony 6.
-Meal chant: All collect food and sit down; before eating, all chant "Thank you for the food," then bang table with fists, three times, before eating (every day) Campers collect food and eat as they wish Synchrony, Repetition 7.
-Group stretching: Coach demonstrates stretches then all campers do the stretches in unison (all days with sports) Coach demonstrates stretches and tells campers to disburse and do the stretches themselves Synchrony, Repetition 8.
-Mexican wave: Spectators line up in teams along the playing field and do a full Mexican wave three times each time a goal is scored (all days with football) None Coordination, Repetition 9.
-Marching onto field: Teams march onto field in lines from either side of the pitch, walk past one another and shake lands with every member of the other team (all days with football) None Coordination 10.
-Singing at start and end of match: Spectators sing Kolkata Knight Riders chant in unison, five times as players march on and in the final five minutes of the match (all days with football) None Coordination, Synchrony 11.
-Halftime chant: Spectators sing "Jeetega" chant in unison for the team they are supporting (all days with football) None Coordination, Synchrony 12.
+Continued Ritual Placebo Concepts 12.
 Brazilian dance: Every time a team scores a goal they do the Brazil team dance from the 2022 World Cup (all days with football) None Coordination, Synchrony 13.
-Guard of honor: At the end of the match, losing team forms a "corridor" (guard of honor) that winning team walks through as losing team claps them (all days with football) None Coordination 14.
+Guard of honour: At the end of the match, losing team forms a "corridor" (guard of honour) that winning team walks through as losing team claps them (all days with football) None Coordination 14.
 Mock election: Candidates give speeches, campers secretly mark their ballots, then assemble in a long line to cast ballots in a ballot box and give "three cheers for democracy" (start and end of camp) Candidates give speeches, campers secretly mark their ballots, ballots are collected by organizers Symbolism 15.
 Dance: Campers taught a set of dances (set to music) and perform the dances as a whole camp in unison (dance days) Campers taught dance moves by dance instructors then do free-style dancing Coordination, Synchrony 16.
-Call and refrain: During lectures, teacher uses call and group refrain ("everyone repeat after me") to instill key points (lecture days) Same content, no call and refrain Coordination, Repetition, Synchrony 17.
+Call and refrain: During lectures, teacher uses call and group refrain ("everyone repeat after me") to instil key points (lecture days) Same content, no call and refrain Coordination, Repetition, Synchrony 17.
 Rakhis: Campers taught about Tagore's call for Rakshabandhan as a show of strength and unity between Hindus and Muslims, and to protest against Bengal's partition; participants stand in pairs (with a teammate), perform a clap ritual, then tie each other rakhis (once during camp) After the lecture, participants simply exchange rakhi with a teammate Symbolism, Synchrony 18.
-Street play: Campers watched a play on the importance of eating healthily performed by professional street theater artists; campers sat in a circle around the artists, and participated in the play through call and response, led by the actors (once) Campers watched the play and did not participate in it Coordination, Repetition, Synchrony 19.
-Theater games: Campers participated in a series of games that involved performing synchronous movements together, forming a human chain with balloons, and running together; the games revolved around the theme of eating healthy and nutritious food Activities involved individually presenting the same content on nutrition Coordination, Repetition, Synchrony

-Symbolism, Coordination, Synchrony, Repetition
+Street play: Campers watched a play on the importance of eating healthily performed by professional street theatre artists; campers sat in a circle around the artists, and participated in the play through call and response, led by the actors (once) Campers watched the play and did not participate in it Coordination, Repetition, Synchrony 19.
+Theatre games: Campers participated in a series of games that involved performing synchronous movements together, forming a human chain with balloons, and running together; the games revolved around the theme of eating healthy and nutritious food Activities involved individually presenting the same content on nutrition Coordination, Repetition, Synchrony 20.
+Closing ceremony: Camp stood in long line, arms locked together; one minutes silence, remembering Indias Freedom Fighters; all sing Muktiro Mondiro Shopano Tole while slowly walking as a full line toward other side of the field; then close into a full circle and give three cheers for India All remain seated in the tent and the song Muktiro Mondiro Shopano Tole is played Symbolism, Coordination, Synchrony, Repetition of Rs.

-All remain seated in the tent and the song Muktiro Mondiro Shopano Tole is played their homes.
-The survey covers five main families of outcomes.
-We describe these outcomes here, and introduce secondary outcome measures when they appear in the discussion of our findings.

-20. Closing ceremony: Camp stood in long line, arms locked together; one minutes silence, remembering Indias Freedom Fightens; all sing Muktiro Mondiro Shopano Tole while slowly walking as a full line toward other side of the field; then close into a full circle and give three cheers for India

-Social preferences.
-We measure social preferences using dictator games and a public goods game.
-For the dictator games all participants were randomly matched with a Hindu and Muslim stranger (in random order) from the control group, with first names making religion salient.
-They were asked to split Rs.
-100 with "another boy in Barasat who you do not know," and were informed that one of their choices would be randomly implemented.
-Our main outcome from the dictator game is the difference in giving to the outgroup stranger versus the ingroup stranger.
-The boys also played a standard public goods game, with each boy given an endowment of Rs.
 50. Total contributions to the pot were tripled and divided equally among participants.
 Campers played the public goods game in their teams of ten, while control participants were assigned teammates from the control group.
-Before deciding on a contribution, respondents were reminded of the full names and ages of each of their teammates (or pseudo-teammates in the case of control participants), and then asked four comprehension questions, with surveyors explaining the correct answer when relevant.
+Before deciding on a contribution, respondents were reminded of the full names and ages of each of their teammates (or pseudo-teammates in the case of control participants) and then asked four comprehension questions, with surveyors explaining the correct answer when relevant.
 Our main outcome from the public goods game is the amount the boy contributed to the pot (Rs.
-0 to 50).
+0-50).